paichato/send/README.md

-# Getting Started with Create React App
+# Send - Landing Page

 > This is a simple landing page made with React, styled components, following a responsive design.
 #### Landing Page Preview